H-Huang/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-tables-partition.md

 Partitioning can benefit data maintenance and query performance.
 Whether it benefits both or just one is dependent on how data is loaded and whether the same column can be used for both purposes, since partitioning can only be done on one column.

 ### Benefits to loads
 The primary benefit of partitioning in SQL Data Warehouse is to improve the efficiency and performance of loading data by use of partition deletion, switching and merging.
 In most cases data is partitioned on a date column that is closely tied to the order in which the data is loaded into the database.
-One of the greatest benefits of using partitions to maintain data it the avoidance of transaction logging.
+One of the greatest benefits of using partitions to maintain data is the avoidance of transaction logging.
 While simply inserting, updating, or deleting data can be the most straightforward approach, with a little thought and effort, using partitioning during your load process can substantially improve performance.

 Partition switching can be used to quickly remove or replace a section of a table.
 For example, a sales fact table might contain just data for the past 36 months.
 At the end of every month, the oldest month of sales data is deleted from the table.
 This data could be deleted by using a delete statement to delete the data for the oldest month.
 However, deleting a large amount of data row-by-row with a delete statement can take too much time, as well as create the risk of large transactions that take a long time to rollback if something goes wrong.
 A more optimal approach is to drop the oldest partition of data.
 Where deleting the individual rows could take hours, deleting an entire partition could take seconds.